 Step 1: Install the RTMP Streamer Actor

-Since the RTMP Streamer actor is distributed as an external add-on through the Troikatronix Add-Ons page, it is necessary to download and install the actor for use with Isadora.
+Since the RTMP Streamer actor is distributed as an external add-on through the TroikaTronix Add-Ons Page, it is necessary to download and install the actor for use with Isadora.

-Step 2: Prepare RTMP Streamer
+Step 2: Prepare the RTMP Streamer Actor

-video in: This is the input where you will provide the video for streaming.
+video in: This is the input property where you will provide the video for streaming.
 For best performance, it is important that the resolution of the incoming video stream is one of the standard HD (High-Definition) or SD (Standard Definition) sizes like 1920x1080, 1280x720, 640x480, etc.

 h264 profile: Leave this set to auto.
-(If you are an expert regarding h264 profile levels, you can switch between the base, main and high profiles.
+(If you are an expert regarding h264 profile levels, you can switch between the base, main, and high profiles.
 We recommend you let the encoder decide.)

 video rate kbps: This controls the average kbps (thousands of bits per second) allowed for the video stream.
-For 1280x720 video at 30fps, use 2500; for 1920x1080 at 30 fps use 4000.
+For 1280x720 video at 30 fps use 2500; for 1920x1080 at 30 fps use 4000.
 This table from Google gives additional suggestions for other resolutions and frame rates.

 audio rate kbps: This controls the average kbps (thousands of bits per second) allowed for the audio stream.
 Only certain rates are allowed.
-To choose a rate, right-click or control-click this input to choose the possible rates from a popup menu.
+To choose a rate, right-click or control-click this input property to choose the possible rates from a popup menu.

-audio offset: This input allows you to offset the audio in relation to the video to improve sync.
+audio offset: This input property allows you to offset the audio in relation to the video to improve sync.
 You should leave this set to zero unless you are experiencing sync issues.

 Step 3: Set the Server URL and Stream Key